 How Learning Communities Work

-- They encourage deeper learning by exploring subjects through an interdisciplinary perspective.
+- They encourage deeper learning by exploring subjects through an interdisciplinary perspective that promotes integrated learning.

 - Classes run back-to-back with a break in between.